Innovation in local government: PaaS, process and agility.

 As a sector that invests equally large sums of money year-after-year into assets, project management and technology, city government provides an ideal canvas for the Platform + Agile approach.

-And even though (or maybe even because) 80% of what they do as organisations is project-based, and even though (or maybe even because) they are always at pains to control their outcomes, it has been hard and often fruitless work.
+And even though (or maybe even because) 80% of what they do as organizations is project-based, and even though (or maybe even because) they are always at pains to control their outcomes, it has been hard and often fruitless work.

 Why?
 I believe the reason is that the '+' in Platform + Agile stands for ‘process’.